 Goals need to be attainable.
 This means not biting off more than you can chew when setting goals.

 Overzealous goals can be a source of discouragement when they are not accomplished.

 Taking small baby steps will achieve more results than having written grandiose goals that never go any further than the paper they are written on.

 One of the keys to effective goals is to have them align with business strategy.

-Every goal in the organization should align straight to the global business strategy and ultimately strategic plan.
+Every goal in the organization should align directly with the global business strategy and, ultimately, the strategic plan.

 Failing to align goals with strategy often results in wasted valuable resources of people, time, and money.